John-Mudryk/CatSWEPs/README.md

 ## 🤝 **Credits**

 - Community creators for models and base code.
-- [Your Name] – Scripting, balancing, and customization.
+- Me – Scripting, balancing, and customization.
 - The TFA community for the weapon base.

 ---